hanglearning/VBFL/README.md

-# VBFL (emulation)
+# VBFL (simulation)

 ## Introduction
 VBFL is a Proof-of-Stake (PoS) blockchain-based Federated Learning framework with a validation scheme robust against the distorted local model updates.
-This repo hosts an emulated implementation for VBFL written in Python.
+This repo hosts an simulated implementation for VBFL written in Python.

 Please refer to [*Robust Blockchained Federated Learning with Model Validation and Proof-of-Stake Inspired Consensus*](https://arxiv.org/abs/2101.03300) for detailed explanations of the mechanisms.